KelvinTegelaar/CIPP/docs/user/usingcipp/GDAP/index.md

 - You must be a global Admin and in the 'AdminAgents' group to perform this.
 - Go to your CIPP instance and click on GDAP -> Migration Wizard.
 Click the button to enable the migration API.
+   - if the enable API wizard fails, execute the manual instructions given by the application and continue with the steps belo.
-- Follow the link returned by the application to go to your Secure Application Model app in Azure.
+- Follow the link returned by the application, or go to your Secure Application Model app in Azure.
 - Click on API Permissions
 - Click on Add and choose "APIs My organization uses"
 - Find "Partner Customer Delegated Administration"